piotrmurach/finite_machine/README.md

 ### 1.6 states

-You can use `states` method to query for all states.
-It returns an array of all the states for the current state machine.
+You can use the `states` method to return an array of all the states for a given state machine.

 ```ruby
   fm.states # => [:none, :green, :yellow, :red]